 The Beta Omicron Chapter moved into its first chapter house, which was formerly the “C Frame” dormitory on Northwestern State’s campus.

-1961 – In March 1961, Northwestern State hosted a Pi Kappa Phi Fraternity district conclave, with the Beta Omicron and Beta Mu (McNeese State) chapters in attendance.
+In March 1961, Northwestern State hosted a Pi Kappa Phi Fraternity district conclave, with the Beta Omicron and Beta Mu (McNeese State) chapters in attendance.
 Beta Omicron chapter Rose Queen Doris (Richard) Roberts was named among the 41 candidates for the Pi Kappa Phi National Rose Queen in 1961.
+Member Roland McKneely, Jr. was named Mister Northwestern State University.

 Groundbreaking on the second Beta Omicron Chapter House was held on Greek Hill on NSU’s campus in October of that year.